martinlschumann/martinlschumann.github.io/cv.md

 ## Experience

+<small>April 2025 - Present</small>
+<br>Researcher at the Technical University in Munich, Germany.<br>I analyze worst-case scenarios of complex control algorithms in aeronautics.<br>My objective is to identify critical combinations of control inputs that lead to dangerous situations and provide the basis for optimal responses.<br>To achieve this, I use deep reinforcement learning algorithms to explore the problem space and find these situations.

 <small>February - October 2020</small>
 <br>Student assistant at Leibniz-Rechenzentrum in Munich, Germany.<br>Worked on the planning, implementation, support and documentation of a Kubernetes as a Service system.<br>This included creating Ansible playbooks and CI pipelines for installation and configuration of the required components and the evaluation of different Container Network Interfaces for the Cluster.